mdibaiee/mahdi.blog/_posts/2017-09-07-primitive-living-0.md

 ## Friction Fire

 The most important part of primitive living is fire, without fire you can't cook, you can't stay warm and you can't defy nocturnal predators.
-You also can't repel insects, you can't make a torch and there goes an infinite list of fire applications that you will miss.
+You also can't repel insects.
+You can't make a torch, so there goes an infinite list of fire applications that you will miss.

 I knew the theory of friction fire in and out, how and why it works, but what I had missed was, **you are going to be in _real trouble_ if you can't find softwood**.
 To my surprise, searching portions of the forest, I couldn't find any softwood tree.
 Oaks were everywhere, as well as quite some other species of trees, but all of them were hardwood.